dafinad/Deep-Learning/README.md

 # Deep Learning Projects

-This repository contains multiple project in deep learning with jupyter notebook files.
+This repository contains multiple projects in deep learning with Jupyter notebook files.